Deepangshi/ExpenseTrackerMVC/README.md

-Getting Started
+## Getting Started

 Follow these steps to get your project up and running locally:

-Clone the repository: git clone https://github.com/Deepangshi/Daily-Expenses-App.git Open the project in Visual Studio.
+1. Clone the repository: `git clone https://github.com/your-username/your-mvc-project.git`
+2. Open the project in Visual Studio.
-Build the solution.
+3. Build the solution.
-Run the project.
+4. Run the project.

-Technologies Used
+## Technologies Used

-ASP.NET MVC
+- ASP.NET MVC
-C#
+- C#
-Entity Framework
+- Entity Framework
-SQL Server
-Web API
-Server-Side Validation
-Client-Side UI
+- Other relevant technologies...

+## Folder Structure

+Describe the structure of your project's folders and important files.

-Contributing
+## Contributing

 If you want to contribute to this project, follow these steps:

-Fork the project.
+1. Fork the project.
-Create a new branch: git checkout -b feature/your-feature Commit your changes: git commit -m 'Add your feature' Push to the branch: git push origin feature/your-feature Submit a pull request.
+2. Create a new branch: `git checkout -b feature/your-feature`
+3. Commit your changes: `git commit -m 'Add your feature'`
+4. Push to the branch: `git push origin feature/your-feature`
+5. Submit a pull request.

-License
+## License

-This project is licensed under the MIT License.
+This project is licensed under the [MIT License](LICENSE).